-An example of reviewing your marketing capabilities using the Mckinsey 7S framework
+An example of reviewing your marketing capabilities using the McKinsey 7S framework

 The 7S model can be used to:

-What are the 7S framework elements?
+What are the elements of the McKinsey 7S model?

-In summary, the 7S stand for:
+In summary, the McKinsey 7Ss stand for:

 - Staff: The type of employees, remuneration packages and how they are attracted and retained.